MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 Invite speakers who align with the message of the town hall.
 If the intent of your event is to report on  quarterly earnings,  recruit people from the finance department who can speak to insights and answer questions.

 - Develop the schedule and time limits for the town hall.
-- Assign roles to moderators and brief them on key tasks If you plan to use live Q&A during the event, prepare speakers with a list of known concerns or questions .
+- Assign roles to moderators and brief them on key tasks.
+If you plan to use live Q&A during the event, prepare speakers with a list of known concerns or questions.
 - Test equipment beforehand.
 Make sure each speaker and moderator knows  how to use the tools used to  conduct the town hall.
 This can range from how to share their screen,  access the Q&A box,locate incoming comments, and [more](https://support.microsoft.com/en-us/office/drive-engagement-in-a-classic-yammer-live-event-c0244ad8-6dcb-419c-add9-2e4a00543412?ui=en-us&rs=en-us&ad=us).

-### Review M365 town hall tools
+### Review Microsoft 365 town hall tools

 Conduct a scalable town hall that engages your audience before, during, and after your event with Microsoft 365 tools.